The stellar velocity dispersion in nearby spirals: radial profiles and correlations: METHOD

-We use \citetalias{kal17a} rotation curves to calculate $\kappa$ and $\Omega$, and use their dispersion anisotropy parameter $\beta_{z} = 1 - \sigma_{z}^2 / \sigma_{R}^2$.
+We use \citetalias{kal17b} circular-speed curves to calculate $\kappa$ and $\Omega$, from which we calculate $A$, and use their dispersion anisotropy parameter $\beta_{z} = 1 - \sigma_{z}^2 / \sigma_{R}^2$.
 We calculate $B$ using $B = \sqrt{1-\beta_{z}^2}$\,.
 Therefore we have the necessary parameters to calculate \sigmaR from \sigmao using Equation 1 thus we use maps of $A$, $B$, $\phi$ and \sigmao to calculate \sigmaR and produce maps of it for each galaxy.
+An example of a \sigmaR map is showed in Figure \ref{fig:dispmap} .